elsampsa/cutefront/docs/_build/html/_sources/webdev.rst.txt

 no resending the view from the server (B).

 When data is requested, *just the data* flows from (B) to (A) (typically as a json), finally populating the graphical elements (text etc. fields) in the view (C).
-Yeah - this is the way you would do it in Qt as well.
+This is the way you would do it in Qt as well.

 Finally we have a clean separation of the view (C) and the data (D)!